Tutorial originally released on Running With Scissor's Postal website. Was taken down more than 10 years ago. Mirrored here for archival purposes.

 POSTAL 2 Editor and Modifications

-This tutorial covers how to create and place a window in Postal 2.
+This tutorial covers the placing of exploding cars and barrels in Postal 2.

 It assumes you have some understanding of and experience with PostEd and static meshes.
 If you are unfamiliar with these we suggest you familiarize yourself with these using tutorials available on other sites.

 Placing an exploding Car or Barrel